testmactest/testmactest.github.io/_posts/2020-04-16-RedTeam-Exercises-with-OpenSource-Tools-Part-2.md

 <li>Phase 7,8,9,10: The stager 0 is the launcher, the part that I had to obfuscate it.
 If it is successfully run, it will reach the Empire server, the C2 server will respond with the "stage 1" that does all of my key negotiation and finally it loads the Empire agent that enables all of my command and control functionalities.
 If you prefer, you can take a look at the scheme of how Empire agents are working <a href="https://testmactest.github.io/RedTeam_Exercises_with_OpenSource_Tools_Part_1#howdoimakeuseofopensource" style="text-decoration: none;">here</a></li>
 </ul>

 All of the mentioned phases are finding in the below scheme.
-The first scenario will use and continue the same steps from "dropper" phase.
-I divided my testing work in half: one for testing the stager's evasion capabilities for not being detected and the second part for testing and developing anti-sandbox features and a way to bypass the Office's sandbox mode.
+[The first scenario will use the same steps from "dropper" phase]?????.
 <div>
 <center><img src="/images/2020-04-16-RedTeam-Exercises-with-OpenSource-Tools-Part-2.md/arhitecturef.png">
  </center>
 </div>

+In order to bypass Windows Defender and AMSI rules, I divided my testing work in half: one for testing the stager's evasion capabilities for not being detected and the second part for testing and developing anti-sandbox features and a way to bypass the Office's sandbox mode.

+## Scenario 1{#scenario1}

 References:<br/>
 https://support.office.com/en-us/article/Turn-sandbox-mode-on-or-off-to-disable-macros-8CC7BAD8-38C2-4A7A-A604-43E9A7BBC4FB